What we do...

 (Facebook), Medway Youth Trust Charity Fetes, St Mary's Island Community Centre Christmas Fair etc.

 Research Centre for Arts & Health, is the parent organisation for this Sing to Beat Parkinon's neurologicaal choir.
 This therapeutic activity has been proven to be effective for those with Parkinson's Disease and the research has now been widened to include ALL other neurological conditions.
 Medway Skylarks meet every Saturday morning during school term times from 10.30am to noon at the St Mary's Island Community Centre, Island Way West, Chatham, Kent ME4 3EP.
 For more information please click here

-MNN has joined the Peninsula Opportunites Group and the wHoo Cares Project in iniatives to reduce isolation, initially on the Hoo Peninsula.
+MNN has joined the Peninsula Opportunites Group, the wHoo Cares Project, and Medway Adult Education in iniatives to reduce isolation.
 To this end MNN has helped launch 4 Neuro-cafes

 ii).
 Companion Cafe that is open to people affected by dementia and now open to all neurological conditions.
 This new cafe is held on the 4th Thursday of each month at the Peninsula Methodist Church, Stoke Allhallows Road, Lower Stoke, Rochester, Kent ME3 9SL.

 iii).
 Hoo Parkinson's Cafe & Neuro Drop-In that meets at Taggs Coffee Shop on the 1st Wednesday of each month, from 10am to Noon.
 Find Taggs at 25 Church St., Hoo, Rochester, Kent ME3 9AH